 Jacques Touillon is the Founder and CEO of Airboxlab, a startup dedicated to health & wellness, and the makers of the Foobot indoor air quality monitor.
 With a background in both communications and environmental management, Jacques is well positioned to have an impact on the emerging market of connected devices for home-performance.
 Read Jacques’ interview at Greentech Media.

-Griffin Hagle has been involved in weatherization and home performance since 2006, most recently as a field trainer and utility program consultant for Richard Heath & Associates.
+Griffin Hagle is a year-round associate with Habitat X Technical Services.
+He has been involved in weatherization and home performance since 2006, most recently as a field trainer and utility program consultant for Richard Heath & Associates.
 He previously conducted hundreds of energy audits for SolarCity, and trained auditors throughout Oregon and Southern California.
 Griffin lived for years in San Diego, California, but recently moved to Barrow, Alaska, where he works for the local housing authority and owns what is probably the northernmost blower door in North America.

 Don MacOdrum is the executive director of the Home Performance Guild of Oregon, a consortium of organiztions that work to educate and serve consumers, contractors, and policymakers.
 The Guild is one of the most effective and respected trade groups in the North American home performance industry.